Anger mounts as Kenyans left homeless and searching for loved ones swept away in floods - KESQ

 By Larry Madowo and Laura Paddison, CNN

-“We still don’t know where our son is,” Wanjiku told CNN.
-She was among the survivors gathering at Ngeya Girls High School in Mai Mahiu on Tuesday.
+“We still don’t know where our son is,” Wanjiku told CNN, recalling the morning of April 29.
+She was among the survivors gathering at Ngeya Girls High School in Mai Mahiu on Tuesday last week.
 Supported by her mother and her aunt, she wept as she said she was at least grateful she survived.
 Isaac’s father was too devastated to speak.

 The flooding in Mai Mahui has claimed the lives of at least 52 people, 18 of whom were children.

-It’s a tragedy echoed across swaths of Kenya, including Nairobi and parts of the famous Maasai Mara wildlife reserve, after weeks of intensely heavy rainfall triggered flash floods that have killed at least 210 people, left more than 90 missing and displaced 165,500.
+It’s a tragedy echoed across swaths of Kenya, including Nairobi and parts of the famous Maasai Mara wildlife reserve, after weeks of intensely heavy rainfall triggered flash floods that have now killed at least 228 people, left 72 others missing and displaced more than 212,000, according to statement Sunday from the office of the Kenyan President William Ruto.

+Despite the huge toll the floods have already taken, the worst may be yet to come as rain keeps falling onto already saturated land and swollen rivers.
+“Meteorological reports paint a dire picture,” Ruto said on Friday.

 Kenya is used to heavy rain at this time of year — its long rainy season runs from March until May — but this has been on a scale not seen for years.